Execute the EXPLAIN statement

 Troubleshooting deployment errors

-You may encounter a few errors when running the Bicep deployment script.
+You might encounter a few errors when running the Bicep deployment script.
 The most common messages and the steps to resolve them are:

-• If you previously ran the Bicep deployment script for this learning path and subsequently deleted the resources, you may receive an error message like the following if you are attempting to rerun the script within 48 hours of deleting the resources:
+• If you previously ran the Bicep deployment script for this learning path and then deleted the resources, you might receive an error message like the following if you’re attempting to rerun the script within 48 hours of deleting the resources:

 {"code": "InvalidTemplateDeployment", "message": "The template deployment 'deploy' is not valid according to the validation procedure.
 The tracking id is '4e87a33d-a0ac-4aec-88d8-177b04c1d752'.
 See inner errors for details."}